PastelStoic/hungrydungeon-rs/progress.md

 One option is to just re-register the system for each spawned entity.
 Slow?
 Maybe, but also maybe not - it's what's easy, so how about I just do that and then see if it's an issue.

+I'm starting to see a pattern for AI construction:

+1. a "spawn" method that takes a function (to run the ai) and a set of components for the actor
+2.